ams-hackers/gbforth/docs/stack-effects.md

 In some cases, symbols are followed by a number, for example `nip` has the stack effect `( x1 x2 -- x2 )` to make it clear that not the top of the stack is dropped, but the second value on the stack.
-Without this addition, the effect would be indistinguishable from `drop`, which has the effect `( x -- )`.
+Without this addition, it would be indistinguishable from `drop`, which has the effect `( x -- )`.